efedyukova/anagram_searcher/README.md

 # anagram_searcher
-API endpoint for searching anagrams in a list of words
+This is an API endpoint for searching anagrams in a list of words You'll need Python 3 for running this code